FT-Autonomous/f1tenth-ros-setup/README.md

 This step will ensure the build has worked by running a container.
 Later we will run the simulator in this container.

 ```
-docker compose run f1tenth-ros
+docker compose run f1tenth-ros bash
 ```

-You should see your terminal display something like
+You should see your terminal display something like:

 ```
 root@...:/#